7 of the Best Cereals for Weight Loss

 How can you tell if the cereal is mostly whole grain?
 Flip the box over and find the ingredient list, which is usually right below the big box that says, “Nutrition Facts.”

 The first ingredient in that list should be a whole grain.
 The word “whole” needs be in front of the name of the grain.
 Examples: whole wheat (not just wheat), whole grain corn (not just corn or degermed corn), whole grain corn meal (not just corn meal or degerminated corn meal), whole rye or whole rye flour (not just rye or rye flour).

 Every rule has exceptions, so the following are whole grains even though the word “whole” is not involved: oats, quick or instant oats, oatmeal, steel-cut oats, Irish oats, brown rice (white rice is NOT whole grain), quinoa, buckwheat, wild rice, wheat bulgur, millet and popcorn.
-Check out my cheat sheet for finding whole grains.

 2. Have 5 or more grams of fiber per serving.